Kanalkampf: Coastal and Bomber commands

 RAF Coastal Command Spitfires and Lockheed Hudsons of the Photographic Reconnaissance Unit flew sorties to Norway and points south to the Spanish border to photograph German-occupied ports, looking for signs of invasion preparations.
 Nothing was revealed until the second week of August, when accumulations of barges were found and interpreted as an invasion preparation.
-Bomber Command sent its bombers nightly against the German ports, aircraft industry and against airfields when unable to bomb the primary target.
+RAF Bomber Command sent its bombers nightly against the German ports, aircraft industry and against airfields when unable to bomb the primary target.
 The Blenheims of 2 Group made daylight attacks on airfields occupied by the Luftwaffe.
 In July ports and shipping were made the priority target but until the ports filled with invasion craft in August, Bomber Command continued to attack industry and Luftwaffe ground facilities.
 The Germans had 400 airfields available and dispersed aircraft around them, making the bombing ineffectual.
 The targets were defended by large concentrations of anti-aircraft artillery, making ground strafing too risky.
 The Blenheims were vulnerable to fighter attack and the crews had orders to abandon raids unless there was 7/10ths cloud; by the end of June, 90 per cent of planned sorties were cancelled.
-The Blenheims—with some Fairey Battles returned from France—began to fly on moonlit nights.
+The Blenheims and some Fairey Battles, returned from France, began to fly on moonlit nights.
 In July 1940, Bomber Command lost 72 aircraft on these operations.

 Fighter Command at night

 Fighter Command claimed 21 German bombers at night over Britain in June.
 Seven German aircraft crashed and were credited to night-fighters.
-British night air defences remained rudimentary until early 1941; there was no specialist night fighter or reliable Airborne interception radar.
+British night air defences remained rudimentary until early 1941; there was no specialist night fighter or reliable aircraft interception radar.
 Coastal radar looked out to sea and when a raider crossed the coast, it became difficult to track.
 At the beginning of The Blitz in October, the Luftwaffe flew 5,900 sorties and lost 23 aircraft, a 0.4 per cent loss rate.
 The failures cost Air Officer Commanding (AOC) Hugh Dowding, his job in November 1940.